X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim10addingtargets.md

     private List<BoundingSphere> _targetList = new List<BoundingSphere> ();
 ```

-We will also use the last variable to track all of our targets, a **List** is exceptionally useful here as we will need to be able add and remove target from the list while our program is running, and for each target we also need to store 2 things:
+We will also use the last variable to track all of our targets, a **List** is exceptionally useful here as we will need to be able to add and remove the target from the list while our program is running, and for each target, we also need to store 2 things:

 * its position and
 * its size

 Therefore, a BoundingSphere works perfectly to store a target!
-Even more, later on we can use the built-in functionality of the BoundingSphere object to test for collisions.
+Even more, later on, we can use the built-in functionality of the BoundingSphere object to test for collisions.

 Next, add this line to our **LoadContent** method, to load the model file into the **targetModel** variable: